gluschenko/panlingo/README_LINGUA.md

 | Xhosa         | xho | `LinguaLanguage.Xhosa`       |
 | Yoruba        | yor | `LinguaLanguage.Yoruba`      |
 | Zulu          | zul | `LinguaLanguage.Zulu`        |

-## Alternatives

-If you are exploring other options, here are some alternatives to consider:

-- **[searchpioneer/lingua-dotnet](https://github.com/searchpioneer/lingua-dotnet)**: An alternative port for .NET.

 ---